How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 - unaccompanied vehicles

-Freight transport services are supplied when a vehicle, ship or aircraft is provided together with a driver or crew for the carriage of goods.
+Freight transport services are supplied when a vehicle, ship, train or aircraft is provided together with a driver or crew for the carriage of goods.

-If you hire a vehicle, ship or aircraft without a driver or crew, you’re supplying a means of transport, not freight transport services.
-If you hire a vehicle, ship or aircraft with a driver but do not transport anything anywhere, you are not supplying a transport service.
+If you hire a vehicle, ship, train or aircraft without a driver or crew, you’re supplying a means of transport, not freight transport services.
+If you hire a vehicle, ship, train or aircraft with a driver but do not transport anything anywhere, you are not supplying a transport service.

-VAT Notice 744C: ships, aircraft and associated services explains hiring in more detail.
+VAT Notice 744C: ships, trains, aircraft and associated services explains hiring in more detail.

-You have to consider all of the following 3 points in order:
+You have to consider the following 2 points in order:

 - the place of supply of your services, which follows the status of the customer, see section 3